hashd/Swarm/INSTALLING.md

 This is the easiest way to install the extension but we're not yet on the web store so choose the next medium of installation.

 ### CRX file
-Get the latest CRX file from the [releases](https://github.com/manoj535/Swarm/releases) section and drag it into the [extensions](chrome://extensions/) list on your chrome browser.
+Get the latest CRX file from the [releases](https://github.com/manoj535/Swarm/releases) section and drag it into the [extensions](chrome://extensions/) list on your chrome browser (chrome://extensions/).

 ### Developer Mode
 Want to stay at the cutting edge of things, follow these steps: